ctl4100wl/vinabox-x6-pro-armbian/README.md

 fdt set /soc/mmc@1c11000 cap-mmc-highspeed
 ```
 Don't paste the mmc fdt set with the bottom, as they are known to break in UART pasting
+The initrd size below matches the rescue `initramfs.cpio.gz` included in this release.
+Do not change the rescue files unless you also recalculate `initrd_size`.
 ```
 fdt set /soc/usb@1c19000 status okay fdt set /soc/usb@1c19000 dr_mode peripheral